imanlotfimahyari/State-Sharing-p4-python/README.md

 ## Introduction

-In this repository a sample solution for State Replication is prepared by help of the P4 language and the PUBLISH/SUBSCRIBE scheme.
+In this repository a sample solution for State sharing is prepared by help of the P4 language and the PUBLISH/SUBSCRIBE scheme.

 1. By using the internal registers